BCARS/bcarsdotorg/content/resources/630-frequencies.md

 If you are attempting to program a radio, many “cheap” cables come with a counterfeit “Profilic” chipset.
 If you are having any trouble with getting your programming cable to work, please see [miklor.com](http://www.miklor.com/COM/UV_Drivers.php) for help.

-As BCARS programs a fair number of radios for members and friends, we have standardized on our frequency list that we load onto radios.
-This list does change over time, but we will attempt to keep all common lists on this page.